silaspe/maths/docs/rand.md

 6-year-old #1: "When is it gonna be school then?"

-My sister: "Well it'll be school next week."
+My sister: "Well, it'll be school next week."

 6-year-old #1: "Yeees!"

 6-year-old #2: "I don't like school."

-6-year-old #2: "Me neither."
+6-year-old #1: "Me neither."

 My friend (female): * Enters *

 My friend (female): * Too bad, cuz you have to go, or else the purple toquitos will be soggy! *

-* Everyone starts arguing *
+*Everyone starts arguing *

 The end!